alexhuijsman/TournamentsEnhanced/README.md

 export PATH_TO_BANNERLORD="/mnt/c/Program Files (x86)/Steam/steamapps/common/Mount & Blade II Bannerlord/"

 Install the workspace-recommended vscode extensions, then click Watch in vscode status bar to view unit test code coverage in source files.

+Run Cache Bannerlord DLLs to copy the current version of bannerlord DLLs to a local folder.
+To set the target version to build against, run Switch to Cached Bannerlord DLLs.